 Indians must apply for a tourist visa at least 48 hours before departing for Malaysia but it is always better not to wait till the last minute.
 Ideally, you should register your application a week or two weeks before the dates you are travelling on.
 Both eNTRI notes and eVisas are valid for three months from the date of being issued.

-In order to apply for a Malaysia tourist visa for Indians, you must have:
+In order to apply for a Malaysia eVisa, the documents required for Malaysia visa: